vikingdata/articles/databases/concepts/primary_keys.md

 * If a primary key is not made, the first unique key without nulls is used, and then an internal one is made.
 * Both a constraint and an index.
 * Stored as a b-tree index.
-* Auto increment uses [Sequences](https://www.postgresql.org/docs/current/sql-createsequence.html) which [Serials](https://www.postgresql.org/docs/16/datatype-numeric.html#DATATYPE-SERIAL) are equivalent.
+* Auto increment uses [Sequences](https://www.postgresql.org/docs/current/sql-createsequence.html) where [Serials](https://www.postgresql.org/docs/16/datatype-numeric.html#DATATYPE-SERIAL) can be are equivalent.
 * The value of the sequence can be changed [through functions](https://www.postgresql.org/docs/current/functions-sequence.html).

 * * *